epiverse-trace/tutorials-middle/learners/setup.md

 pak::pak(new_packages)
 ```

 You should update **all of the packages** required for the tutorial, even if you installed them relatively recently.
-New versions bring improvements and important bugfixes.
+New versions bring improvements and important bug fixes.

 When the installation has finished, you can try to load the packages by pasting the following code into the console: